montilab/nf-gwas-pipeline/paper/paper.md

 # Statement of need

 Genome-Wide Association Studies (GWAS) have led to the discovery of highly reproducible variants associated with human complex traits and diseases [@Tam:2019].
 Many software tools are available for conducting GWAS using cross-sectional data and standard multivariable linear or logistic regression.
 However, the analysis of longitudinal or family-based studies requires the use of advanced statistical methods such as mixed effect modeling, or survival analysis.
 To conduct a GWAS with such complex data, often investigators have to rely on multiple programs and ad-hoc linking the results generated between steps because each program focuses on a specific aspect of the analysis [@Eller:2019].
-This approach makes it difficult to keep track of all the analysis steps and parameters, including data cleaning, filtering, and calculation of the genome- wide principal components, limiting reproducibility of the analyses.
+This approach makes it difficult to keep track of all the analysis steps and parameters, including data cleaning, filtering, and calculation of the genome-wide principal components, limiting reproducibility of the analyses.
 To address these problems, we have developed a GWAS pipeline that provides a comprehensive computing environment to manage genome-wide genotype data, to conduct analyses of continuous and binary traits using mixed effect models, and to summarize, annotate, and visualize the results.

 # Materials and Methods
 ## Features